-For decades, designers and architects have been incorporating plants into spaces.
+For decades, designers and architects have been incorporating indoor container trees into spaces.
 However, have you ever noticed more and more living walls and vertical gardens popping up in your apartment complex, the mall, or office building?

 The city is getting more and more polluted, that’s why it’s no secret that most of us enjoy a bit of nature around us, even when we sleep, work, and eat!

 While some interior design trends come and go in the blink of an eye, we believe interior landscape design to be a trend that will stay for a long time.

 Looking for financial opportunities in the landscaping industry?
 Read our research on landscaping industry trends!

 Interior landscapes have the same meaning as exterior landscapes but – you guessed it – in indoor environments.